 St John's Burial Registers

 The burial registers from 1835 to 2004 have been transcribed and the transcriptions can be searched on this site.
-The original registers are deposited at Chester Records Office, and are NOT held by the parish.
-You may find transcriptions or original records availiable at local libraries or on some genealogy websites, but the transcriptions on this website are probably the most complete set available online.
+The original registers up to 2004 are deposited at Chester Records Office, and are NOT held by the parish.
+You may find transcriptions or original records available at local libraries or on some genealogy websites, but the transcriptions on this website are the most complete set available online.
+The current register runs from April 2007 and entries appear on this website, although very recent interments may not yet be shown.
+There is a gap in the records between 27 August 2004 and 3 April 2007; the register for this period is missing.

 The burial registers will normally provide a person's name, abode, date of burial and age at death.
 The abode may not be very specific (eg Bollington).
 Other detail may be provided such as location of death (eg Macclesfield Infirmary), but will not normally give any details about next of kin.
 In most cases the burial register does NOT provide a precise indication of whereabouts in the churchyard the deceased was buried.
 In a significant number of cases, interments of cremated remains (ashes) have NOT been recorded in the burial registers.

-The registers record the date of burial; occasionally the date of death is also given.
-If the date of death is available from other sources (usually memorial inscriptions), this information has been added to the transcription.
+The registers record the date of burial, but only occasionally the date of death.
 In the case of a full burial (ie NOT interment of ashes), it is reasonable to suppose that the death occurred soon before burial (typically 2-5 days).
 However, the remains of someone who has been cremated may not be buried until several months or even years later.
 The registers generally indicate if an entry refers to interment of ashes rather than a full burial, but it is possible that this indication might have sometimes been omitted.
 In some cases the date of death recorded on a memorial is the same as the date of burial recorded in the registers.
-Although possible, this is unlikely to be correct; in such cases the date is probably the burial date.
+Although possible, this is unlikely to be correct; in such cases the date on the memorial is probably the burial date.

 Unless indicated otherwise in the burial register, it can be assumed that if a person is named in the burial register their remains are interred somewhere in the churchyard or columbarium.
 If a person's name does not appear in the burial register, it is almost* certain that they did not have a "full burial", but it is possible that their cremated remains were interred somewhere in the churchyard or columbarium [*there is one case where twin children are named on a memorial, but only one of the two is named in the burial register].